Mizuto Hirota: Road to UFC: Japan

 In June 2015, Hirota was announced as one of the eight featherweights competing on Road to UFC: Japan, a show in the style of The Ultimate Fighter.
 On the show he faced Nobumitsu Osawa in the quarter-finals and won by decision.
 He then faced Daiki Hata in the semifinals and again won by decision.
 Hirota ultimately faced Teruto Ishihara in the finals at UFC Fight Night 75.
 Post-fight the UFC announced that Hirota and Ishihara would both be awarded contracts.

 Hirota was expected to face Cole Miller on October 15, 2016, at UFC Fight Night 97.
 However, the promotion announced on October 6 that they had cancelled the event entirely.
 In turn, the fight was rescheduled and eventually took place on December 17, 2016, at UFC on Fox 22 Hirota won the bout by unanimous decision.

 Mizuto Hirota faced Alexander Volkanovski on June 10, 2017, at UFC Fight Night 110.
 He lost the fight by unanimous decision.

 Hirota was expected to face Charles Rosa on September 23, 2017, at UFC Fight Night 117.
 After struggling with the weigh-in, Hirota was forced to pull from the event due to health concerns.
 He was deemed unfit to compete by the UFC medical team.

 Hirota faced Ross Pearson in a lightweight bout on February 11, 2018, at UFC 221.
 He lost the fight via unanimous decision.

 Hirota faced Christos Giagos on December 2, 2018, at UFC Fight Night 142.
 He lost the fight via unanimous decision.

 Rizin

-After being released from the UFC after three straight losses, Hirota signed with Rizin Fighting Federation and is expected to face Roberto de Souza at Rizin 17 on July 28, 2019.
+After being released from the UFC after three straight losses, Hirota signed with Rizin Fighting Federation and faced Roberto de Souza at Rizin 17 on July 28, 2019.
 He lost the bout in the first round via knockout.